aws-samples/ipfs-cluster-fargate/docker/README.md

-# Dockerfile and script to integrate the go-ds-s3 plugin
+# Dockerfiles to customize ipfs

+We have two Dockerfiles that build custom images from the official ipfs:latest Docker image

+## Dockerfile: EFS

+The `Dockerfile_efs` file provides a customer entrypoint for our Docker container.

+The new entrypoints cleans up temporary lock files that IPFS leaves behind.

+We also copy the `001-config_efs.sh` shell script to help cleanup the file.
+You can manipulate IPFS configuration there as well.

+## Dockerfile: S3 Plugin

-The Dockerfile builds IPFS and the go-ds-s3 plugin together using the same golang version.
+The `Dockerfile_s3` file builds IPFS and the `go-ds-s3` plugin together using the same golang version.
 It copies the relevant files to the final Docker image.

-We also copy the `001-config.sh` shell script to manipulate the IPFS config file before startup.
+We also copy the `001-config_s3.sh` shell script to manipulate the IPFS config file before startup.

-## Config changes
+### Config changes

 The script injects the correct config in the `Datastore.Spec` object to setup the plugin and update the `datastore_spec` file to reflect the new datastore configuration.

+Edit the `001-config_s3.sh` to fit your use case.

+### IPFS Config changes

+The script injects the correct config in the `Datastore.Spec` object to setup the plugin and update the `datastore_spec` file to reflect the new datastore configuration.

-Edit the `001-config.sh` to fit your use case.
+Edit the `001-config_s3.sh` to fit your use case.

-## Building the image
+## Building images

+Basic build:

 ```
 cd docker
-docker build -t my-ipfs-image .
+docker build -t my-ipfs-image -f Dockerfile_s3 .
 ```

-Build, tag and push Docker image for AMD64 architecture to AWS ECR Useful to build AMD64 on ARM based CPUs
+Build (Useful command to build AMD64 on ARM based CPUs), tag and push a Docker image for AMD64 architecture to a public AWS ECR repository :

 ```
 docker buildx build --no-cache --platform linux/amd64 -t ipfs-efs -f Dockerfile_efs .